mohamedghareeb9/-Obstacle-Avoiding-Robot-with-servo-motor-integration-/README.md

 ├── README.md
 └── /media (optional for images/video)
 📜 License
-This project is licensed under the  License.
+This project is licensed under the Apache License.
 Feel free to use, modify, and distribute with attribution.

 🙋‍♂️ Author & Contributions